Pomax/are-we-flying/docs/index.md

 }
 ```

-And that's our "auth" added, so we have all the parts in place:
+And that's our "authentication" added, so we have all the parts in place:

 1. we can start up MSFS,
 2. we can start up our API server using `node api-server.js`,